 Your lawyer will know where to start investigating and gathering evidence.
 They can also communicate with the insurance company on your behalf.

 If you do end up talking to the insurance company, do not give them any detailed information about the accident, admit any blame, accept any money, sign anything, or agree to any recorded statements.
-It’s really best to let your lawyer handle all communication and negotiation with the insurance company.
+You should let your lawyer handle all communication and negotiation with the insurance company.

 Keep Track of All Damages